varmaprr/Confluent-Kafka-Certification/README.md

 CPU
     CPU power is mainly utilized for compressing messages from disc and recompress the message batch in order to store in disc.

+**Request processing:**

+   client request --> broker --> partitions leaders --> reponse --> broker --> client
+    All requests sent to the broker from a specific client will be processed in the order in which they were received—this guarantee is what allows Kafka to behave as a message queue and provide ordering guarantees on the messages it stores.

+**Request header**

+    request type
+    request version
+    correlation id
+    client id

+**client cache topic metadata**

+    client request for the metadata (request type: metadata request, which includes a list of topics the client is interested in). metadata containts which partitions exist in the topics, the replicas for each partition, and which replica is the leader all brokers caches the metadata informations.
+    metadata.max.age.ms defines the time to refresh the medadata in client. if a client receives "not a leader", it will refresh metadata before retrying.

+**where does kafka writes the produced messages**

+    On Linux, the messages are written to the filesystem cache and there is no guarantee about when they will be written to disk.
+    Kafka does not wait for the data to get persisted to disk—it relies on replication for message durability.

+**what are segments**

+    partitions are further divided into segments, default size of segment is either 1 GB of data or a week of data. currently writting segments is called active segment. active segment will never be deleted even the retension is passed.
+    Kafka broker will keep an open file handle to every segment in every partition—even inactive segments.
+This leads to an usually high number of open file handles, and the OS must be tuned accordingly.

+**message additional infor**

+    Each message contains—in addition to its key, value, and offset—things like the message size, checksum code that allows us to detect corruption, magic byte that indicates the version of the message format, compression codec (Snappy, GZip, or LZ4), and a timestamp (added in release 0.10.0).
+The timestamp is given either by the producer when the message was sent or by the broker when the message arrived—depending on configuration.

+**Indexes**

+    Kafka maintains indexes for each partition, indexes maps offsets to segment files and position within the file.

+**compaction**

+Policies:
+    delete --> delete events older then retension time. compact --> keeps only the recent version of a particular key.

+**How compactions works**

+    clean
+    dirty
+    Deleted events --> producer will send a mesasge with key and value as null.

+    Compact policy will never delete a compact messages in current segment.

 ## Kafka producer ##
 [README.md](kafka-producer/README.md)